markrickert/App-Display-Page/readme.txt

 == Description ==

 This is a simple Wordpress plugin that you can modify to fit your own needs.
 Use your iOS's application id and it will spit out some basic HTML that you can then apply your own styling to.
+You can even use your PHG iTunes Affiliate code to earn some money from your links!

 Why?